Technical Introduction to Convier

 Convier is designed to run with minimal resources within a Docker container.
-It consists of a server component, and a browser web app that is provided to users by the server.
+It consists of a server component and a browser-based web app that is provided to users by the server.

 Server